xdoncalvox/co2tocow/README.md

 1. Clone or download this repository to your local machine.
 2. Host the files on a web server.
 3. When a user accesses the index page, they will be automatically redirected based on their browser language.
-4. Access the CO2 emissions calculator page (`co2_calculator.html`) directly from the browser.

 ## Supported Languages